pub struct Lane<'a> { /* private fields */ }Expand description

 Returns the set of LaneEnd’s which connect with this lane on the

-same side of the BranchPoint at end
+same side of the BranchPoint at end.
+At a minimum,

 this set will include this Lane.